Battle of Broekhuizen

 The Battle of Broekhuizen, a Dutch village near the Meuse, was a small but bloody battle which took place late in 1944 as part of the Allied campaign to liberate the left bank of the Meuse in the Netherlands (Peel marshes).

-Initial attack
+Background

 In the fighting, which took place near the end of November 1944, the German units at Broekhuizen were initially contained by the 15th (Scottish) Infantry Division.
 The Germans had made a fortress out of Broekhuizen, which was one of three slim - but important - footholds they held on the left side of the Meuse at the time.
-The Germans occupied the houses and cellars of the village, and also the village’s Kasteel - a thick-walled medieval Manor House surrounded by a moat.
+The Germans occupied the houses and cellars of the village, and also the village's Kasteel - a thick-walled medieval Manor House surrounded by a moat, situated a few hundred metres to the west of the village.
 They built an elaborate trench system, laid an extensive minefield, and were supported by artillery from the other side of the river.
-On the night of 27 November, the 9th Cameronians (Scottish Rifles) attacked the Kasteel, held by German parachutists of 6 Kompanie, Fallschirmjäger-Regiment 20.
-The strength of the parachutists’ defence was underestimated, and the attempt to storm the building was unsuccessful.
-Over half the attackers were killed, wounded or taken prisoner.